Watson-IG/immune_receptor_genomics/240520/README.md

 Modifications to light chain loci:

 chr22 was exchanged for T2T (CHM13v2.0) chr22.
-The IGL locus is on chromosome 22. ~28.3 kb of sequence (chr22:23,317,584-23,345,947) is from a HPRC haplotype from sample HG00621, which includes a 16093 bb insertion relative to the CHM13v2.0 reference, reflecting 3 additional copies of IGLJ-C3.
+The IGL locus is on chromosome 22.
+46,423 bp of sequence (chr22:23,315,600-23,362,023) is from a HPRC haplotype from sample HG00621, which includes a 16093 bb insertion relative to the CHM13v2.0 reference, reflecting 3 additional copies of IGLJ-C3.
 To lift-over a chr22 coordinate from CHM13v2.0 to the chr22 in the reference.fasta in this repo, use the formula: "if start_coord > 23324706, then add 16093".

 chr2, which includes the IGK locus, was modified to include a common ~24 kb insertion in the distal IGK region that includes the gene "IGKV1-NL1" - described in our preprint: https://www.biorxiv.org/content/10.1101/2023.10.23.563321v2.full To lift-over from hg38 to the IGK locus in reference.fasta in this repo, use the formula "if start_coord > 90225183, add 24729"